peekbank/peekbank/README.md

 and fill it in according to the instructions in the file.

 When working with the database, it might be useful to have a tool to view the contents.
-We reccomend [DBeaver](https://dbeaver.io/download/)
+We recommend [DBeaver](https://dbeaver.io/download/)

 # Deployment